-COURSE CREDITS ENGL 100/105/105i OR general education requirement 3 credits Global Language OR general education requirement 3-4 credits Major exploration AND/OR prerequisite 3 credits First-Year seminar or launch AND/OR major prerequisite 3 credits LFIT 1 credit First-Year Foundations course, major exploration, IDST 101, or elective.
-1-4 credits Total: 5-6 courses 15-17 credit hours
+COURSE CREDITS ENGL 100/105/105i OR general education requirement 3 credits Global Language OR general education requirement 3-4 credits Major exploration AND/OR prerequisite 3 credits First-Year Seminar or Launch AND/OR major prerequisite 3 credits LFIT 1 credit First-Year Foundations or elective. ourse, major exploratior n, IDST 101, 1-4 credits Total: 5-6 courses 15-17 credit hours

-Registration Tips for your First Semester (Fall 2022):
+Registration Tips for your First Semester:

-DO DON'T Enroll in 15-17 hours Strive for balance in your week with 3 courses on MWF and 2 courses on TTh.
+DO DON'T Strive for balance in your week with 3 courses on MWF and 2 courses on TTh.
 Aim for a variety of courses such as a First-Year Foundation course, global language, major exploration course, and/or elective course of interest.
-Remember you are not required to take a major course in your first semester.
 Take more than two analytical courses (science, math, ECON 101) in first semester.
 Take more than one lab if taking a science course.
-Enroll in more than one first-year seminar.
-Try to add yourself to more than 4 hours of the waitlist (the limit is 4 hours).
+Enroll in more than one First-Year Seminar or Launch.
+Try to add yourself to more than 4 hours of the vaitlist (the limit is 4 hours).